 Use the same agenda for all employees (or those in similar roles).
 This will help ensure consistency and fairness.
 HR might keep forms that managers can use to structure reviews.

-Further, decide on a target time limit for each agenda point.
+Further, choose a target time limit for each point.
 That way, you can cover them all in a balanced way.

 2. Review key performance indicators in advance